IFIT Peace Treaty Initiative

 The Peace Treaty Initiative

-The Peace Treaty Initiative is a major global undertaking to establish an incentives-based multilateral treaty to promote, support, facilitate, localise and expedite negotiation and mediation as a preferred means for the prevention and resolution of actual or potential non-international armed conflicts.
+The Peace Treaty Initiative is a major global undertaking to establish an incentives-based multilateral treaty to promote, support, facilitate, localise and expedite negotiation and mediation as a preferred means for the prevention and resolution of actual or potential internal armed conflicts.
 Draft Articles for the proposed Convention for the Support, Protection and Acceleration of Conflict Prevention and Resolution are now complete.

 Scroll down for more